Launched in August 2023, the Only Team in Korea’s Aviation Industry

 Over 2,500 Sensors per Aircraft, Generating 62GB of Data Daily

-Detecting Anomalies in Advance Using Big Data and AI
+Detecting Anomalies in Advance Using Big Da

 On the 9th of last month, at the Korean Air maintenance hangar in Jung-gu, Incheon, the Korean Air predictive maintenance team and a technician are inspecting the temperature sensor installed at the engine intake of an A330 aircraft.
 Photo by Kang Jinhyung